IrtizaNasar/CCI-Diploma23-CreativeCoding/week 8/README.md

 # For next week

 💭 Continue thinking about Assignment 1: Invisible Radio.
-💭 Start thinking about Assignment 2: Invisible Radio.
+💭 Start thinking about Assignment 2: Beautiful Data.
 ✍🏼 Reflect in your process journal.

 ## Homework

 ✍🏼 In your process journal: what interfaces do you encounter daily?
 How do you get to class, and is that an interface?
 If so, what to?

+🎨 Complete 'Cycling Data Example' assignment (page 5 [Data Formats](DataFormats.pdf) )
+🎨 Complete 'Current Weather Example' assignment (page 9 [Data Formats](DataFormats.pdf) )